Daasa

-Daasa is a 2003 Indian Kannada-language action drama film directed and written by P. N. Sathya.
+Daasa is a 2003 Indian Kannada-language vigilante action drama film directed and written by P. N. Sathya.
 The film stars Darshan and Amrutha, whilst Sathyajtih and Avinash play other pivotal roles.The film featured an original score and soundtrack composed by Sadhu Kokila.
 The film ran for a hundred days.

 Plot

 Dassa was a rowdy who beat his enemies and was a defender of the apple.
 Amutha was sister of police officer who is actually Daasa's former classmate who still had the feelings for him.
 Then Daasa slapped her after getting 1st rank because his shirt was torn.
-Actually Daasa is a intelligent fellow, but somehow become a rowdy boy.
-As a rowdy, he enjoyed a lot in bars and with the long.
+Actually Daasa is an intelligent fellow, but somehow become a rowdy boy.
+As a rowdy, he enjoyed a lot in bars and with the long and revenged their enemies who miscounduct his career life.